andreadotta/modular-design-app/README.md

 In this mini project, we adopt a Component-Based Design approach.
 Each component is designed to be autonomous and independent.
 Components are reusable units that encapsulate the logic, state, and user interface necessary to manage a specific entity or aggregate.
 Each component has its flexible internal architecture that can include various layers such as hooks, services, types, and user interface.
 This approach ensures that components can be developed, tested, and maintained in isolation, reducing dependencies between different parts of the application.

 For example, the **_ui_** folder of a component contains the part specific to managing the user interface, while the **_services_** folder includes the logic for data access and API calls.
-The **_hooks_** folder manages the component's state and business logic, and the **_types_** folder defines the types and interfaces to ensure the correct typing of data.
+The **_hooks_** folder manages the component’s state and business logic, and the **_types_** folder defines the types and interfaces to ensure the correct typing of data.
 In this way, each component remains focused on its own responsibility, respecting the Single Responsibility Principle and facilitating reusability in different parts of the application.

 **Separation of Concerns**: